ChrstphrHll/npc_gen/students/Ysak Llewellenar.md

 # Ysak Llewellenar
 ---
 ### Description
-- Dragonborn Paladin from Draconia
+- Dragonborn Paladin from Magmus Centerhold
 - 1st year Assault student in Jettenia
-- long spines, Violet Red eyes, and silver skin
+- short spines, Violet Red eyes, and silver skin
 - Is Disciplined and Narrow-minded, and has Renewal as their ideal

 ### Organizations